smithjd/sql-pet/README.md

    install.packages("webshot")
    webshot::install_phantomjs()
 ```

 ## Code of Conduct
 If you plan to participate in the project in any way, such as a developer, reviewer, contributor, committer, or student, you are expected to follow the project's [Code of Conduct](https://github.com/smithjd/sql-pet/blob/master/CODE_OF_CONDUCT.md).
 Please review those guidelines before choosing to participate in the project.

-## License
-Software in this project is licensed under the [MIT License](https://github.com/smithjd/sql-pet/blob/master/LICENSE).

-## How to contribute
-If you'd like to contribute to this project, start by searching through the [issues](https://github.com/smithjd/sql-pet/issues) and [pull requests](https://github.com/smithjd/sql-pet/pulls) to see whether someone else has already raised a similar idea or question.

-If you don't see your idea listed, and you think it fits into the goals of this project, do one of the following:

-* If your contribution is minor, such as a typo fix, open a pull request.
-* If your contribution is major, such as a new learning module or a significant restructuring of current code and training material, start by opening an issue first.
-That way, before you do any work, other people can weigh in on the discussion to make sure that your goals are aligned with the direction of the project.

-We provide more guidelines for coding style and developer's workflow in the [Contributing](https://github.com/smithjd/sql-pet/blob/master/Contributing.md) document.
-The [project wiki](https://github.com/smithjd/sql-pet/wiki) is also a good source of information for developers.

-## Code of Conduct
-If you plan to participate in the project in any way, such as a developer, reviewer, contributor, committer, or student, you are expected to follow the project's [Code of Conduct](https://github.com/smithjd/sql-pet/blob/master/CODE_OF_CONDUCT.md).
-Please review those guidelines before choosing to participate in the project.